constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 the super peer finds the content requested by the client.
 [Behave](cite:cites Frey2014) proposed another paradigm instead of using a structured network with a potentially slow DHT, it relies on an unstructured network where each peer has a partial view of the whole web.
-Each peer's view of the network is partially random and partially based on the websites visited to create a "behavioral locality."
+Each peer's view of the network is partially random and partially based on the websites visited to create a
+<q>behavioral locality</q> [](cite:cites Frey2014).
 It uses a gossip protocol, at certain times the peers exchange randomly the nodes they know to change their view on the network.
 [CyCLaDEs](cite:cites Folz2016) adapted the concept of Behave for the use case of SPARQL query of RDF documents.